-In the case of the women, the taste of victory was short lived.
-The men, with whom the women fought, shoulder to shoulder, appropriated and share the spoils between them, leaving the women in a much worse situation than before.
+In the case of the women, the taste of victory was short-lived.
+The men, with whom the women fought, shoulder to shoulder, appropriated and shared the spoils among themselves, leaving the women in a much worse situation than before.
 They have little or no role in the post-revolution political systems and other rights are gradually being eroded.
 Women are now expected to observe the formal Muslim dress code for which non-compliance will result in severe punishment.
 Violence against women is increasing, along with the forced marriages of young girls and rape.
 The following are extracts from articles written about post-revolution Tunisia, Egypt and Libya.

 Tunisia – a report from Octavia Nasr; The news stories indicate a deterioration of the Tunisian woman’s status, her role and her political, as well as social, involvement.
 Violence against women is augmenting; from the rape of a three-year-old in her own backyard to the rape of a pregnant woman in front of her husband, stories that break the heart and depress anyone who cares about the future of this nation that always valued women and gave them equal rights with their male counterparts even under a dictatorship that lasted decades.
 The public outcry against these crimes is louder than thunder in the face of a deafening silence from the current government that does not condemn or offer any solutions or timetable to redress the desperate situation.

-At a recent International Forum in Morocco, on the rights of women, post Arab Spring, a speaker is reported to have said “we wonder whether women have become the losers of the 2011 Arab revolts”.
+At a recent International Forum in Morocco, on the rights of women post-Arab Spring, a speaker is reported to have said: “we wonder whether women have become the losers of the 2011 Arab revolts”.
 The views of the delegates from the Middle East, North Africa, Europe, the United States and Canada is that instead of creating opportunities for women, the revolutions brought about an increase of religiously dominated parties to power, with more restrictions on women.
-For example, in Tunisia the law does not recognized marital rape or emotional abuse and if a woman is raped by a stranger, proceedings against the man can be dropped, if he agrees to marry the women who is raped.
+For example, in Tunisia, the law does not recognise marital rape or emotional abuse and if a woman is raped by a stranger, proceedings against the man can be dropped, if he agrees to marry the woman who has been raped.

-New issues facing women in countries of the Arab uprisings includes; lifting the ban on polygamy, legalizing the marriage of under-age girls, introducing female circumcision in countries where the practice is totally foreign, and the exclusion of women from the labor market.
+New issues facing women in countries of the Arab uprisings includes; lifting the ban on polygamy, legalising the marriage of under-age girls, introducing female circumcision in countries where the practice is totally foreign, and the exclusion of women from the labour market.

 In Tunisia, the election in 2011 brought 49 women into the 217-seat Constituent Assembly.
 Forty-two of these women are members of the Islamist Ennahdha party.